To the Members of Lahoti Overseas Limited

-Report on the Audit of Standalone Ind AS Financial Statements
+Report on the Audit of the Standalone Ind AS Financial

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone Ind AS financial statements give the informationrequired by the Companies Act 2013 ("the Act") in the manner so required andgive a true and fair view in conformity with the Indian Accounting Standards prescribedunder section 133 of the Act read with the Companies (Indian Accounting Standards) Rules2015 as amended ("Ind AS") and other accounting principles generally acceptedin India of the state of affairs of the Company as at March 31 2019 the profit andtotal comprehensive income changes in equity and its cash flows for the year ended onthat date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone Ind AS financial statements give theinformation required by the Act in the manner so required and give a true and fair view inconformity with the Indian Accounting Standards ("Ind AS") and other accountingprinciples generally accepted in India of the state of affairs of the Company as at March31 2021 and profit ( including other comprehensive income) changes in equity and itscash flows for the year ended on that date.

 Basis for Opinion